equationlabs/blog.equationlabs.io/cla9f29d8001o08mkaezybh3x.md

 - `Istio`, `Cert-Manager` and `Let's Encrypt`: Secured your `k8` clusters communication with automated generation and provisioning of SSL Certificates
 - Internal Developer Platform: A modern way to run engineering teams.
 - The `Digital War Room` or how to get observability for Engineering Managers across applications  and teams.

+## Support me

+If you find this content interesting, please consider buying me a coffee :')

+%%[buy-me-a-coffee]